Your bike frame choice matters more than you think. Steel or aluminum? One lasts forever, the other makes you faster—and they’re not interchangeable.

 Below are some of the unfortunate drawbacks of having an aluminum frame.

-More difficult to repair
+More Difficult to Repair

 Unlike a steel frame, you can’t just hire a backyard welder to weld an aluminum bike frame back together.
 Welding aluminum requires specialized equipment and knowledge.
 For example, when you weld an aluminum frame, you must temper or heat treat the entire frame.
 If you skip this step, the weld will most likely fail.
-For liability reasons, most frame builders will not even attempt to repair a cracked aluminum frame.
-So, if your aluminum frame cracks, you should simply replace it.

-Less comfortable
+Less Comfortable

 Some cyclists believe that aluminum frames are harsher to ride than steel frames.
 The claim is that aluminum frames are so rigid that no shocks or vibrations are dampened.
 Every bump from the road is transmitted into your body by aluminum frames.

-Aluminum frame technology has advanced over the years.
-The hydroforming process allows manufacturers to vary the thickness of aluminum tubes.
 They can thin the material where flexibility is desired.
 This increases comfort.
 And in reality, the frame has only a minor impact on a bike’s comfort.
 Most shocks and vibrations are absorbed by high-volume tires and a flexible seat post.

 Aluminum frames do not last as long as steel frames because they fatigue more quickly.
 As a result, aluminum frames have the shortest lifespan of any bike frame material.
 A quality aluminum frame can be expected to last 5-10 years or 10,000-30,000 miles before needing to be replaced.
 On the other hand, a well-maintained steel frame can last 20 years to a lifetime.